-All communications should include a graphical abstract for illustrated contents list.
-It should be a diagram, picture or scheme carefully chosen so as to allow a casual reader to appreciate the nature of the work presented in the communication.
-Maximum size $40\times85$ mm.
+All communications should include a graphical abstract, viz., a diagram, picture or scheme carefully chosen so as to allow a casual reader to appreciate the nature of the work presented in the communication.
+Maximum size $40 \times 85$ mm.
 Examples of style and format may be found in any recent issue.